 Writing an Effective Project Proposal

-Writing an effective proposal is an essential skill for teams and project managers.
-Regardless of how good you are at what you do, securing opportunities for you to implement your projects is the critical first step.
+Writing an effective proposal is an essential skill in project management.
+Regardless of how good you are at project execution, securing opportunities for you to implement your projects is the critical first step.